pierrelux/rlbook/_sources/adp.md

 This target model framework emerges naturally from the structure of parametric value iteration — an insight that provides theoretical grounding for modern deep reinforcement learning algorithms where we commonly hear about the importance of the "target network trick" .

-Parametric value iteration, known in reinforcement learning literature as Fitted Value Iteration, offers a flexible template for deriving new algorithms by varying the choice of function approximator.
-This approach maintains the core dynamic programming principles while replacing tabular updates with supervised learning steps.
+Parametric successive approximation, known in reinforcement learning literature as Fitted Value Iteration, offers a flexible template for deriving new algorithms by varying the choice of function approximator.
+Various instantiations of this approach have emerged across different fields:

-The $\texttt{fit}$ function in the algorithm below represents this supervised learning step.
-It can be implemented using any standard regression tool that follows the scikit-learn interface, such as:
+- Using polynomial basis functions with linear regression yields Kortum's method {cite}`kortum1992value`, known to econometricians.
+In reinforcement learning terms, this corresponds to value iteration with projected Bellman equations {cite}`Rust1996`.

-- `LinearRegression` for polynomial basis functions (after feature transformation)
+- Employing extremely randomized trees (via `ExtraTreesRegressor`) leads to the tree-based fitted value iteration of Ernst et al. {cite}`ernst2005tree`.

-- `MLPRegressor` for neural network approximation
+- Neural network approximation (via `MLPRegressor`) gives rise to Neural Fitted Q-Iteration as developed by Riedmiller {cite}`riedmiller2005neural`.

-- Any other scikit-learn compatible regressor
+The \texttt{fit} function in our algorithm represents this supervised learning step and can be implemented using any standard regression tool that follows the scikit-learn interface.
+This flexibility in choice of function approximator allows practitioners to leverage the extensive ecosystem of modern machine learning tools while maintaining the core dynamic programming structure.

 ````{prf:algorithm} Parametric Value Iteration
 :label: parametric-value-iteration